Superman: Red Son (film)

-Superman: Red Son is a 2020 American animated superhero film focusing on the DC Comics character Superman, and the 37th film of the DC Universe Animated Original Movies.
+Superman: Red Son is a 2020 American animated superhero film focusing on the DC Comics character Superman, and the 40th film of the DC Universe Animated Original Movies.
 The film is based on the 2003 comic book miniseries of the same name written by Mark Millar and pencilled by Dave Johnson, Andrew Robinson, Walden Wong and Killian Plunkett.
+In the film, instead of landing in Kansas after being shot away from a doomed Krypton, Superman lands in Ukraine and is raised on a kolkhoz.
+As he grows up, he is found by the Soviet Union authorities and pressed into service to Joseph Stalin himself.

 It was released digitally on February 25, 2020 and was released on Ultra HD Blu-ray and Blu-ray on March 17.
 This was the final film of Jim Ward before his retirement in 2021.

 Plot

 In the Soviet Union in 1946, a young boy is chased by a gang of bullies.
 A young girl, Svetlana, defends him by chasing them away.
 He reveals to her that he was not scared for his own safety, but that of the bullies before demonstrating superhuman strength and the ability to fly.
 Svetlana tells the boy he should use his powers to help his country.

-A decade later, in 1955, the Soviet government releases a propaganda film of an alien superhuman under the command of Joseph Stalin, whom the American media dubs the "Soviet Superman".
+A decade later, in 1955, the Soviet government releases a propaganda film of an alien superhuman under the command of Joseph Stalin, dubbed the "Soviet Superman".
 U.S. President Dwight D. Eisenhower tasks Lex Luthor to develop a countermeasure against him.
-Meanwhile, Superman prevents a satellite from crashing into Metropolis (something that Luthor had planned), which leads to Lex's wife, Lois Lane, securing an interview with him.
-She shows him a top-secret document that leads Superman to a secret gulag (that was shielded by lead).
+Meanwhile, in an action planned by Luthor, Superman prevents a satellite from crashing into Metropolis, leading to Luthor's wife, Lois Lane, securing an interview with him.
+She shows him a top-secret document that leads Superman to a secret gulag shielded by lead.
 There he meets a young boy surrounded by bats, and a dying Svetlana, who was imprisoned there by Stalin because she knew his real identity.
 Enraged, Superman confronts and kills Stalin.
 As a result, he becomes the new leader of the Soviet Union, pledging to use his powers for good and to spread the influence of the Soviet state.

 Superman advances communist ideals across the world, ending the Korean War and demolishing the Berlin Wall, which the Western powers built to deter him.
 He also forges an alliance and close friendship with Princess Diana / Wonder Woman of Themyscira.
 Meanwhile, Luthor unveils a clone of Superman, dubbed "Superior Man", who is sent to confront Superman.
-The two superhumans battle until Luthor overloads the clone with excess energy, causing it to degenerate as the fight progresses until it finally collapses and dissolves.
+The two battle until Luthor overloads the clone with excess energy to keep up with Superman's power, causing it to degenerate and dissolve into protoplasm.
 Superman is left appalled by Luthor's actions.